CarrieForle/ToggleableTCATOKeePass/README.md

 # Build

-This plugin is built with .NET framework 4.8.1.
+This plugin is built with .NET Framework 4.8.1.

 Download portable release of [KeePass 2](https://keepass.info/download.html).

-Create `Direcotry.Build.props` in the repo and put the portable KeePass directory in `<KeePassDir>`:
+Create `Directory.Build.props` in `ToggleableTCATO` and put the portable KeePass directory in `<KeePassDir>`:

 ```xml
 <Project>